ksheeraj1161/ksheeraj1161/README.md

   - 🔭 I’m currently pursuing my BTech focused in Computer Science Engineering from Vellore Institute of Technology, Vellore

-  - 🌱 I work on projects for my academic courses and I'm exploring everything around to learn new technologies every day
+  - 🌱 I'm working on projects for and I'm exploring everything around to learn new technologies every day

   - 💬 I'm a Senior Graphic design professional, Visual communication expert and a Creative strategist.